You searched: 238 results

 Chinese abelia

-A native of southern China, this flowering shrub grows 1 to 2 m (3 to 6 ft) tall and has long cane-like branches that arch toward the ground, giving it a graceful, weeping, fountain-like shape.The leaves are small and glossy green and remain on ... more...
+Native to southern China, this flowering shrub grows 1 to 2 m (3 to 6 ft) tall and has long, cane-like branches that arch toward the ground, giving it a graceful, weeping, fountain-like shape.The leaves are small and glossy green, remaining on t... more...

 • Okra